 If you suspect you’ve been shadowbanned by Facebook, there are some things you can do to smooth this problem over.

-- You can visit Facebook’s help center to ask them for an explanation as to why you might be experiencing your problem.
-After this, you might need to appeal to them, explaining your side of the story.
+- You can visit Facebook’s help center to find an explanation as to why you might be experiencing your problem.

-- Do your research and test your hashtags out to avoid using banned hashtags in your posts.
+- Avoid using banned hashtags in your posts.

 How do I reduce my chances of receiving a Facebook shadowban?